jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 }
 ```

+**What's happening here:**

-The `TilemapHandles` struct contains two key components: `image` is a reference to the loaded sprite sheet, while `layout` is a reference to the atlas layout instructions that tell Bevy how to slice the image into individual sprites.
+The `TilemapHandles` struct is a container for two handles: `image` points to our loaded sprite sheet file, while `layout` points to the atlas layout that tells Bevy how to slice that image into individual sprites.

-The `sprite(atlas_index)` method creates a ready-to-use `Sprite` for any sprite in our atlas.
-The `atlas_index` parameter tells the method **which sprite** to extract from our atlas.
-Think of it like a coordinate system:

-**How it works:**
-1. **Input**: `atlas_index` (e.g., `2` for the rock sprite)
-2. **Process**: The method uses this index to find the correct rectangle in our atlas
-3. **Output**: A complete `Sprite` object ready to be rendered

-This index-based approach makes it easy to programmatically select any sprite from our atlas without having to remember complex coordinates or file paths.
+The `sprite(atlas_index)` method is a convenience function that creates a ready-to-render `Sprite` by combining the image and layout with a specific index.
+For example, if the dirt tile is at index 0, calling `tilemap_handles.sprite(0)` gives us a `Sprite` configured to display just the dirt tile from our atlas.

-### Loading the Atlas
+### Step 2: Loading the Atlas from Disk

-Now that we understand how `TilemapHandles` works, let's see how we actually create it.
-The `prepare_tilemap_handles` function is responsible for loading our sprite atlas and creating the layout information.
+Now let's create the function that actually loads the atlas image file and sets up the layout.
+This is where the connection to our `TILEMAP` definition becomes crucial.

 ```rust
 pub fn prepare_tilemap_handles(